Please remember, this pad is not a substitute for veterinary care. Call your veterinarian if you have any medical issues.

 I've seen light therapy products that are powered by batteries, do you have a battery?

 Yes!!
-We have tested and tested and we now have a wonderful battery pack, "Gospel's" Rechargeable Battery Pack.
+We have a wonderful battery pack, "Gospel's" Rechargeable Battery Pack.
 Now you can have light therapy anywhere!
 It also has a 5V USB port so you can charge your other electronics too!!
 Check it out on our Shop Online Page!

 Are "Gospel's" Light Therapy pads only for horses and dogs?